I read one section during a coffee break and ended up rewriting my plan for the week. The Shader Art part hit that hard.

 Nia Walker • Teacher

 I didn’t expect Shaders Unchained: Writing Powerful Shaders for Every Platform to be this approachable.
-The way it frames OpenGL made me instantly calmer about getting started.
+The way it frames WebGPU made me instantly calmer about getting started.

 Leo Sato • Automation